 Always keep a digital copy of your passports in different locations, email, drive, pictures, whatever suits you.

 Not only passports but always backup the traveling data in hard copy and soft copy.
 If your phone gets missing, you should still be able to get back home safely.

 Your Identification documents are crucial hence you must carry all Identification documents.
-These include your passport, ID proof, driving license in case you plan to rent a vehicle, Visa, Forex Card or Foreign Currency, Air Tickets, Accommodation proofs, to add a few.
+These include your passport, ID proof, driver’s license in case you plan to rent a vehicle, Visa, Forex Card or Foreign Currency, Air Tickets, and Accommodation proofs, to add a few.

 You can carry a money belt to carry all these documents, it can be a very handy solution.

 If you’re confused about what ID proofs to carry, check out the mentioned Essential Documents while Traveling to have a clear idea of the same.

 7. Keep Someone Updated on Your Itinerary

 You must keep somebody updated on your Itinerary.
 Even if you’re looking for achieving that freedom in your life, let your family know a rough Itinerary, at least one person should be knowing about every step you take.